Using Photos with English Language Learners

 Using Photos With English Language Learners Part 2

 Emily Calhoun (1998) developed the Picture Word Inductive Model based on strategies for language acquisition.
 This method uses pictures containing familiar objects, actions and scenes to draw out words from children’s listening and speaking vocabularies.
 This model helps students add words to their reading vocabulary, as well as their writing vocabulary, and also discover phonetic and structural patterns present in those words.
-This strategy is very effective with students who are learning English or that are struggling readers and writers.
+Using photos with English language learners, struggling readers, and writers is a very effective strategy.

 The instructional sequence is presented in a predictable way each time you use this strategy.
 I have modified it a bit to work with my students: